service-atlas/backend/README.md

     - GitHub repository
 - Associate releases with services
 - Ability to add technical debt to a service
+- Classify services by operational criticality using Service Tiers (1–4)

 ## What is a "Service"
 A service is any object that you wish to track as part of your catalog of objects.
 This can be databases, apis, servers, or anything else.